ppstues/syllabus/README.md

 ### Workflow

-1. Fork the repository for the exercise/project (found under [github.com/ppstues](https://github.com/ppstues))
+1. Fork the specific homework repository (found under [github.com/ppstues](https://github.com/ppstues))
 1. Clone the repository to your computer
 1. Create and/or modify the files to complete your solution
 1. Check your solution if matches the required exercise